Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae

-Energy injection into the magnetized nebula surrounding the central NS can take place due to either the rotational energy of a young NS that spins down over time~\citep{CW2016,Connor2016,Lyutikov2016,KM2017}, or the release of magnetic energy from NS interior due to flares originating close to the magnetar~\citep{Lyubarsky2014,Kulkarni2014,Kumar2017,MM2018,ZW2021}.
+Energy injection into the MWN surrounding the central NS can occur due to either the rotational energy of a young NS that spins down over time~\citep{CW2016,Connor2016,Lyutikov2016,KM2017}, or the release of magnetic energy from NS interior due to flares originating close to the magnetar~\citep{Lyubarsky2014,Kumar2017,Beloborodov2017,MM2018,ZW2021}.
 The injected energy continually drives the expansion of MWN out to the SN ejecta, and the persistent emission is powered by relativistic electrons heated at the termination shock of the magnetar wind.
 Efficient conversion of NS rotation/magnetic energy to particle energy in the termination shock region is required to explain the observed quasi-steady radio emission.
-For rapidly rotating young NS, rotational energy is the primary reservoir which powers the wind nebula as is the case with Galactic PWNe~\citep{TT2010}.
-However, for a decades-old magnetar, the interior NS magnetic energy may be more significant in comparison to its rotational energy, as proposed by~\citet{MM2018} to explain the large RM and PRS luminosity of FRB 121102.
+For rapidly rotating young NS, rotational energy is the primary reservoir that powers the wind nebula as is the case with Galactic PWNe~\citep{TT2010}.
+However, for a decades-old magnetar, the NS magnetic energy may be more significant in comparison to its rotational energy, as proposed by~\citet{Beloborodov2017} to explain the large RM and PRS luminosity of FRB 20121102A.

-The inferred host galaxy DM contribution at $z=0.241$ for FRB 190520 is ${\rm DM}_{\rm host} \simeq 900\,{\rm pc\,cm^{-3}}$~\citep{Niu2022}, which is a factor of five larger than that of typical FRB host galaxies~\citep{James2022}. \citet{Zhang2020} used IllustrisTNG simulations to show that the DM contribution from FRB 190520-like host galaxies at $z \approx 0.2$ is ${\rm DM}_{\rm host} \approx 150\pm100\,{\rm pc\,cm^{-3}}$, which indicates a significant near-source DM contribution, possibly due to an expanding young SN remnant~\citep{PG2018,ZW2021,Katz2022}.
-Furthermore, FRB 190520's DM decreases with time at the rate $-0.09\pm0.02\,{\rm pc\,cm^{-3}}\,{\rm day}^{-1}$~\citep{Niu2022}, in contrast to the nearly fixed DM of FRB 121102~\citep{Hessels2019,Oostrum2020,Li2021}.
-Such large near-source DM together with its decreasing trend can be explained by an expanding shocked shell of SN remnant~\citep{PG2018,Katz2022}, whereas the large and decreasing RM~(e.g., for FRB 121102,~\citealt{Hilm2021}) arises due to the radiative cooling of electrons injected into the magnetized nebula.
+The inferred host galaxy DM contributions for FRBs 20190520B and 20190417A are ${\rm DM}_{\rm host} \simeq 900-1200\,{\rm pc\,cm^{-3}}$~\citep{Niu2022}, which are almost five times larger than that of typical FRB host galaxies~\citep{James2022}. \citet{Zhang2020} used IllustrisTNG simulations to show that the DM contribution from FRB 20190520B-like host galaxies at $z \approx 0.2$ is ${\rm DM}_{\rm host} \approx 150\pm100\,{\rm pc\,cm^{-3}}$, which indicates a significant near-source DM contribution, possibly due to an expanding young SN remnant~\citep{YZ2017,PG2018,ZW2021,Katz2022}.
+Furthermore, FRB 20190520B's DM decreases with time at the rate $-0.09\pm0.02\,{\rm pc\,cm^{-3}}\,{\rm day}^{-1}$~\citep{Niu2022}, in contrast to the nearly fixed DM of FRB 20121102A~\citep{Hessels2019,Oostrum2020,Li2021}.
+Such large near-source DM together with its decreasing trend can be explained by an expanding shocked shell of SN remnant~\citep{PG2018,Katz2022}, whereas the large and decreasing RM~(e.g., for FRB 20121102A,~\citealt{Hilm2021}) arises due to the radiative cooling of electron-positron pairs injected into the magnetized nebula.